introlab/t-top/documentation/assembly/06_AUDIO_BASE_ASSEMBLY.md

 ![Base Audio Power Connector](images/assemblies/06A%20power%20connector.jpg)

-9. Install the `assenbled LEDs` with epoxy glue, as shown in the following picture.
+9. Install the `assembled LEDs` with epoxy glue, as shown in the following picture.

 ![Base Audio LEDs](images/assemblies/06A%20LEDs.jpg)